nulogy/nulogy-public-certificates/README.md

 ## Introduction

-Nulogy has a set of self-signed x509 certificates for AS2 and a set of Digicert x509 certificates for TLS.
+Nulogy has a set of self-signed x509 certificates for AS2 and a set of TLS x509 certificates signed by [Digicert](https://www.digicert.com/kb/digicert-root-certificates.htm).

 When deployed properly by administrators, these assets can reduce operational and security risks as well as administrator costs.